 In reality, being frugal is managing your resources and making careful, planned purchases.
-This means that a frugal person is mindful in spending his money, but it does not mean that he does not do the things that he loves the most in a cost-effective way.
+This means that a frugal person is mindful of spending their money, but it does not mean that they do not do the things that they love the most in a cost-effective way.
 It is important to be frugal in a healthy way that is emanating from a positive mindset towards money matters.

-The key to embracing a more frugal lifestyle is recognizing the areas where you may need to cut back and choosing the areas where you feel that you have earned the right to splurge a little bit more within reason.
-A frugal person recognizes that no matter how much she wants a certain item, if she can’t pay cash for it, then she can’t have it.
-She also looks ahead to see if this particular purchase is going to make it difficult to purchase groceries at the end of the month.
-She has mastered the basic financial skills so that she is in control of her money and her emotions when she curbs her spending.
+The key to embracing a more frugal lifestyle is recognizing the areas where you may need to cut back and choosing the areas where you feel that you have earned the right to splurge a little bit more — within reason.
+Frugal people recognize that no matter how much they want a certain item, if they can’t pay cash for it, then they can’t have it.
+They also look ahead to see if a particular purchase is going to make it difficult to purchase groceries at the end of the month.
+They have mastered the basic financial skills so that they are in control of their money and their emotions when they curb their spending.
 This comes from a conviction about higher goals and priorities.